 For entrepreneurs, running your own business offers rewards as well as challenges.
-While some issues — like reducing employee turnover and successfully building a brand — are at the top of many business owners' list of complaints (regardless of organizational size), a number of obstacles tend to plague small businesses in particular.
+Some issues, like reducing employee turnover and successfully building a brand, are at the top of many business owners' list of complaints—regardless of organizational size.

 Read on to learn about the five biggest small business challenges... and how to solve them.

 While cash flow is an issue for many organizations, small businesses tend to be plagued by specific challenges such as clients who take their time paying invoices, expenditures that aren't exactly expected (surprise!), and outstanding bills that need to be paid.

 For many business owners, these monetary demands can be easier to handle with a little bit of technological help.
 Consider online money management tools and software, budgeting apps and automated bill payment systems to lighten the burden.
 And don't be afraid to utilize professional tax and accounting services, as well.